keybraker/mediarizer/README.md

 You can run the program in two ways, a single picture mode and a folder mode.
 The single picture only organises this one picture and to do that just type:
 ```
-./jpegOrganizer /filePath/picture.jpg
+./jpegOrganizer /filePath/picture.jpg /destinationPath
 ```
 If you want to organise all the picture in a folder, and the folders in them, just type :
 ```
-./jpegOrganizer /filePath/folder
+./jpegOrganizer /filePath/folder /destinationPath
 ```

 ## Coping Files
-Photos are only copied once, so cleaning is done aswell !
+Photos are only copied once, so cleaning is done as-well !

 ## Corrupted files
 All corrupted jpeg files are not being copied.
 If even one file is copputed, a txt file is